seongwon980/gpu_monitor/README.md

 > How to run

 ### TODO
-1. Support docker environment
+1. Support Docker environment

 ## Getting Started
-Before getting started, you need to get google spreadsheet auth token (refer to the link below)
+Before getting started, you need to obtain a Google Spreadsheet auth token (refer to the link below):

 https://docs.gspread.org/en/latest/

+1. Place the auth token JSON file in the topmost directory ('service_account.json').

 1. Install dependencies
 ```sh